 ISFP Careers to Avoid

 Below we’ve compiled a catalog of professions with typical characteristics, which may not be a good fit for the ISFP personality.
 But if you’re an ISFP, don’t let this dissuade you from pursuing a career you are passionate about just because it happens to be included here.
 This list is not meant to provide definitive guidance.
 Rather it aims to illustrate what occupational conditions may create a less-than-ideal environment for Adventurers to achieve their full potential.
 In the end, each person is one of a kind.
-Although the MBTI framework can help us get to know ourselves better (and aid us in our job search), we are ultimately the best judge of our aptitudes and inclinations.
+Although the 16 personalities framework can help us get to know ourselves better (and aid us in our job search), we are ultimately the best judge of our aptitudes and inclinations.

 Several circumstances may put off ISFPs from certain professional spheres.
 For one thing, an Adventurer personality type may find it hard to adhere to strict norms or follow rigid procedures.
 ISFPs value their autonomy and abide by their principles so they don’t take the validity of external rules for granted.
 A job that asks their unquestioning observance of rules may be too much to bear.